apostrophecms/apostrophe-documentation/tutorials/howtos/admin-bar.md

 ---
-title: HOWTO Build combined menus and custom buttons with the admin bar
+title: Building combined menus and custom buttons with the admin bar
 layout: tutorial
 ---